Brutus

 And how would he behave then?
 That's the question.

-The Funeral Oration
+The Funeral Speech

 Original

-If then that friend demand why Brutus rose against Caesar, this is my answer: not that I loved Caesar less, but that I loved Rome more.
+If then that friend demand why Brutus rose against Caesar, this is my answer: – Not that I loved Caesar less, but that I loved Rome more.
 Had you rather Caesar were living and die all slaves, than that Caesar were dead, to live all free men?
 As Caesar loved me, I weep for him; as he was fortunate, I rejoice at it; as he was valiant, I honour him: but, as he was ambitious, I slew him.

 (Act 3, Scene 2)